Active particles in tunable compressible environments: Results

 An increase of effective viscosity due to larger $\phi$ or $\rm E$ should also imply a slowdown of rotational Brownian motion of the active particles in the $xy$-plane and, consequently, a higher persistence time of their directed motion ({\sl i.e.} a larger $\tau$).
-The data in Figure~\ref{fig5} suggest the opposite.
-Fig.~\ref{fig5}(a-c) shows three typical active trajectories at fixed $\phi=0.48$ and different applied electric fields.
-As $\rm E$ increases from $42$ $\rm V/mm$ (Fig.~\ref{fig5}(a)) to $108$ $\rm V/mm$ (Fig.~\ref{fig5}(c)), the particles not only become faster, but also change their swimming direction more frequently, as shown by comparing the typical straight path of each trajectories to the persistence length $(v \tau_{\rm R})$ expected as a result of free rotational diffusion with timescale $\rm \tau_R$.
-We extract the characteristic persistence times $\tau$ and $\tau_0$ from the linear fit (Fig.~\ref{fig5}(d), black lines) of the time autocorrelation function of the instantaneous velocity vector $\rm \left \langle \dot{\mathbf{x}}(\Delta t) \cdot \dot{\mathbf{x}}(0) \right \rangle$ (Figure~\ref{fig5}(d), red circles), as described in Sec.~\ref{Materials}.
+The data in Figure~\ref{fig3} suggest the opposite.
+Fig.~\ref{fig3}(e-g) shows three typical active trajectories at fixed $\phi=0.48$ and different applied electric fields.
+As $\rm E$ increases from $42$ $\rm V/mm$ (Fig.~\ref{fig3}(e)) to $108$ $\rm V/mm$ (Fig.~\ref{fig3}(g)), the particles not only become faster, but also change their swimming direction more frequently, as shown by comparing the typical straight path of each trajectories to the persistence length $(v \tau_{\rm R})$ expected as a result of free rotational diffusion with timescale $\rm \tau_R$.
+We extract the characteristic persistence times $\tau$ and $\tau_0$ from the linear fit (Fig.~\ref{fig3}(h), black lines) of the time autocorrelation function of the instantaneous velocity vector $\rm \left \langle \dot{\mathbf{x}}(\Delta t) \cdot \dot{\mathbf{x}}(0) \right \rangle$ (Figure~\ref{fig3}(h), red circles), as described in Sec.~\ref{ExpSec}.
 Faster decays indicate smaller persistence times.
 At $\phi=0.48$, the velocity autocorrelation decays faster for larger applied electric fields.
-This corresponds to mean persistence times that become more than one order of magnitude smaller as $\rm E$ goes from $\rm E=42$ $\rm V/mm$ to $\rm E=108$ $\rm V/mm$, {\sl i.e.} as the mean swimming velocity increases (Fig.~\ref{fig5}(e), red symbols).
-This is in stark contrast to the motion of `free' active particles ($\phi=0$) where $\tau_0$ remains approximately constant at all applied electric fields and swimming velocities (see black symbols in Fig.~\ref{fig5}(e) as well as Fig.~S4).
-The measured persistence times are also in agreement with numerical simulations (Fig.~\ref{fig5}(e), empty red symbols) that are set to match the mean swimming velocity $v$ of the active particles and the pair correlation function $\rm g(r)$ of the colloidal bath.
+This corresponds to mean persistence times that become more than one order of magnitude smaller as $\rm E$ goes from $\rm E=42$ $\rm V/mm$ to $\rm E=108$ $\rm V/mm$, {\sl i.e.} as the mean swimming velocity increases (Fig.~\ref{fig3}(i), red symbols).
+This is in stark contrast to the motion of `free' active particles ($\phi=0$) where $\tau_0$ remains approximately constant at all applied electric fields and swimming velocities (see black symbols in Fig.~\ref{fig3}(i) as well as Fig.~S4).
+The measured persistence times are also in agreement with numerical simulations (Fig.~\ref{fig3}(i), empty red symbols) that are set to match the mean swimming velocity $v$ of the active particles and the pair correlation function $\rm g(r)$ of the colloidal bath.